 The National Carillon is a musical tower that sits atop Aspen Island beside Lake Burley Griffin.
-On an instrument similar to an organ, Canberra’s carillonists perform 50 minute recitals on Wednesdays and Sundays from 12.30 to 1.20pm.
+On an instrument similar to an organ, Canberra’s carillonists perform 50-minute recitals throughout the week.
 The Island is a top spot for a lunchtime picnic with kids.
-Just as idillyc is Boundless, the playground that lies across from the Carillon’s footbridge.
+Just as idyllic is Boundless, the playground that lies across from the Carillon’s footbridge.
 This clever park, designed to mark the Centenary of Canberra, is the city's first all-abilities playground.
 It hosts free activities on the first Friday and third Sunday of every month.

 Kids of all ages go nuts over Questacon, the National Science and Technology Centre, as evidenced by the queues that snake outside the building's doors during school holidays.
 Over four levels, children can free-fall down a six metre (20 foot) slide, experience the shake of an earthquake, freeze their own shadows and send neon scarves coursing through a web of vacuum tunnels.
 Younger kids are catered for via Mini Q, a zone for 0-6 year olds: it's equipped with a water play station, a child-sized model bakery and shop, a crawl and slide space and a simulated space ship.